pcdslab/ASD-DiagNet/README.md

 This repository contains the implementation of ASD-DiagNet algorithm.

 ## Research article
+Please cite the following paper if you use our work:
 Taban Eslami, Fahad Saeed, Vahid Mirjalili, Alvis Fong and Angela Laird (2019) **ASD-DiagNet: A hybrid learning approach for detection of Autism Spectrum Disorder using fMRI data**, Frontiers in Neuroinformatics, 13 (2019): 70.
+[Paper link] (https://www.frontiersin.org/journals/neuroinformatics/articles/10.3389/fninf.2019.00070/full)

 ## Enviroment Setup
 ### Hardware requirements